sixcom/bowhead/README.md

+For the missing account ID on Demo accounts.
+Log into your demo account, click on "My Account" in the top right (if you're not already on your My Account page).
+There should be something for Add Sub-Accounts.
+Click on it.
+You should then be looking at a screen to add a new sub account.
+On the left side there should be a list for exiting sub accounts.
+You should have one there already with a balance.
+Mine had $100,000.00.
+Click on that and then you should see the account ID in the Account Summary section on the right.
+It should look something like "101-001-5249467-001".
+If you use an account with no balance you may get a new error.
+Good luck!

 UPDATE (1/08/2018): PREVIEW of the official Docker container, with partial web configuration.
 Container is using Alpine Linux+Nginx+PHP7.1 with MariaDB and Redis. ...
 Still a work in progress, but, it will connect to coinigy -or- your ccxt accounts and pull ticker data into the database on the pairs you select in the web interface.

 ```